 Before looking for a new home, it is important you are sure about the area you want to live.
-There is a lot resting on this decision, as if you get it wrong, you could face the prospect of having to move house again, or being unhappy.
-For this reason, carrying out research into your desired location is essential.
+There is a lot resting on this decision; if you get it wrong, you could face the prospect of being unhappy and having to move house again.
+For this reason, carrying out research into your desired location is essential!

 A big decision